The primeval myth

 Neither is the vegetation something which always existed.
 Vegetation on land first arose in the middle of the Ordovician.
 Then it was a matter of mosses and lichen.
 Lycopods and later ferns arose during the Devonian.
 Through their well-developed roots vegetation could spread more.
 At the transition Devonian ‒ Carboniferous wind pollinated plants with seeds arose.
 This applies to both herbs, shrubs and trees although the herbs are now extinct.
 They have been outcompeted by flowers which arose in the early Cretaceous.
 Grasses existed from the middle of this period.
 However, they did not become particularly common until after the mammals took over.

 Finally, I want to point out that all can’t be found everywhere.
 Different life-forms are adapted to different environmental conditions.
 Everywhere this applies to temperature and the degree of seasonal difference.
 In water light levels, pressure and salinity matter.
 For stationary life-forms on land the soil’s characteristics matter.
 All life on land is affected by the access to water.
 Such factors set limits to how far life-forms can spread.
 The opportunity to spread to a certain specific area can’t be taken for granted.
 Does it not exist the life-form will not be indigenous there.
 For example, deer are not indigenous to Sub-Saharan Africa.
-There several groups of bovids has occupied their niche.
+There several groups of bovids have occupied their niche.
 The same kind of limits has applied in prehistoric times too.

 Uploaded on the 13th of June 2024.